Jmwofford/babyDiv_WDI-curriculum/instructor_notes/culture/big-goal-culture.md

   - COLLABORATE!!

 ## Student Expectations

+1. Treat this like your job.
 1. Be Present
     - Attendance at 9:00 AM
     - Pay attention
     - Let us know if you are running late
     - Excused Absences
-  - Multiple lateness = absence
+    - 3 lates = 1 absence
-  - Contractual limit of absences in order to complete the program
+    - You can may have up to 3 total excused absenses
+    - Unexcused absenses are not allowed
 1. Be Persistent
 1. Be Independent
 1. Be Thoughtful
 1. Be Creative
-  - this is not paint by numbers
+  - This is not paint by numbers
+  - There is no single step by step solution

 ## Feedback

 The WDI classroom culture is firmly rooted in a cycle of `constant`, `constructive`, and `actionable` feedback.
 These feedback loops go both ways, from General Assembly to our students and from students back to General Assembly.